Last Updated on February 17, 2023

 If you travel to Tuscany from the U.S. or from Northern Europe, avoid the temptation to fly right in to Florence.
 Airlines do not run as many deals to Florence airports as they do to major traffic hubs like Rome’s Fiumicino Airport, three hours form Florence or Milan’s airports which can be reached in under four hours.
 Car rentals are considerably cheaper from outlets in major Italian cities than in Florence as well.

 You might even consider looking into flights further afield by flying into airport hubs in neighboring countries and then hopping over to Florence, or better still, Pisa with one of Europe’s great no frills airlines.
-Check flights with Ryanair, Easyjet or German Wings.
+Check flights with Ryanair, Easyjet or Euro Wings.

 2. Team up!